62nd Academy Awards

 The 62nd Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best films of 1989 and took place on March 26, 1990, at the Dorothy Chandler Pavilion in Los Angeles beginning at 6:00 p.m.
 PST / 9:00 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 23 categories.
 The ceremony, televised in the United States by ABC, was produced by Gil Cates and directed by Jeff Margolis.
 Actor Billy Crystal hosted the show for the first time.
 Three weeks earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California on March 3, the Academy Awards for Technical Achievement were presented by hosts Richard Dysart and Diane Ladd.

 Driving Miss Daisy won four awards, including Best Picture.
 Other winners included Glory with three awards, Born on the Fourth of July, The Little Mermaid, and My Left Foot with two, and The Abyss, Balance, Batman, Cinema Paradiso, Common Threads: Stories from the Quilt, Dead Poets Society, Henry V, Indiana Jones and the Last Crusade, The Johnstown Flood, and Work Experience with one.
 The telecast garnered more than 40 million viewers in the United States.

 Winners and nominees

 The nominees for the 62nd Academy Awards were announced on February 14, 1990, at the Samuel Goldwyn Theater in Beverly Hills, California, by Karl Malden, president of the academy, and actress Geena Davis.
 Driving Miss Daisy received the most nominations with nine total; Born on the Fourth of July came in second with eight.
 Winners were announced during the awards ceremony on March 26, 1990.
 Driving Miss Daisy became the third film to win Best Picture without a Best Director nomination.
-At age 80, Jessica Tandy became the oldest winner of a competitive acting Oscar at the time.
+At age 80, Jessica Tandy became the oldest Best Actress winner.
 Kenneth Branagh was the fifth person nominated for Best Lead Actor and Best Director for the same film.